Who Must Be CCPA Compliant? Does It Apply To Me?

 Are There Any Exceptions To CCPA Compliance?

 Yes, there are a few circumstances.
 However, it would be extremely unusual for a business otherwise required to comply to be wholly exempt from the CCPA.
-Furthermore, it is only slightly more likely said business would be exempt from individual aspects of the CCPA, although it is possible.
+Furthermore, it is only slightly more likely that said the business would be exempt from individual aspects of the CCPA, although it is possible.

 In other words, the exceptions apply to various types of consumer information, not the business itself.